GCVE-BCP-02 - Practical Guide to Vulnerability Handling and Disclosure

 -

-Internal Stakeholders: Don’t forget to inform internal groups as needed – for instance, your customer support team should be briefed on the issue as soon as it’s public (or slightly before) so they can handle inquiries.
-Sales or account reps might need a heads-up if they are dealing with customers who require prompt notification of security issues.
-In some cases, legal or compliance teams should know (especially if the vulnerability must be reported to regulators under certain laws).
+Internal Stakeholders: Inform internal groups as needed.
+Customer support teams should be briefed on the issue as soon as or slightly before it’s public so they can handle inquiries.
+Sales or account reps might need advance notice if they are dealing with customers who require prompt notification of security issues.
+In some cases, such as when the vulnerability must be reported to regulators under certain laws, legal or compliance teams should know details of the vulnerability and its fix.
 Having a prepared statement or FAQ for internal teams helps ensure a consistent message.

-In summary, effective communication is about being responsive, transparent, and empathetic to both reporters and users.
-It helps prevent misunderstandings – reporters won’t feel ignored, and users won’t be left clueless about security issues.
+Effective communication promotes a responsive, transparent, and empathetic relationship with both reporters and users.
+It helps prevent misunderstandings from reporters feeling ignored and users lacking information about security issues.
 Good communication practices ultimately lead to a smoother coordinated disclosure and a safer environment for everyone.

 Coordinated Vulnerability Disclosure